forestgrape/coronavirus/economics.md

 Depends on what the state owns and whether a short term increase in spending is beneficial.
 Most states own/control:
 * **Infrastructure**: e.g. transport and public buildings: Well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
-* **Education**: The need for education is steady and so short term push makes only sense in certain/rare situations
+* **Education**: The need for education is steady and so short term push makes only sense in certain/rare situations.
+Also education providence (especially teachers) often is limited so to scale up education is often not possible.
-* **Administration**: The need for administration tends to be steady and so short term increase makes only sense in rare situations.
+* **Administration**: The need for administration tends to be steady and so short term increase makes only sense in rare situations (contact tracing for Covid-19 is an administrative task for which a short-term increase during a Covid-19 wave is often adequate)